 - Children are not allowed distribute birthday invitations in school.

 At the beginning of each academic year, the class teacher will draft a class charter with the children which will be displayed in the classroom.
 These charters will reflect and support the school rules but are presented in a way that is accessible to the children.
 All teachers must ensure that school and class rules are consistently revised and enforced.
+Children should understand that these rules are in place for their safety and wellbeing.

 Incredible Years Programme